 Forthcoming (Stories You Can Read Soon!)

 The Man in the Crimson Coat, Apex Magazine, ed.
-Jason Sizemore and Leslie Conner.
+Jason Sizemore and Lesley Conner.

 5,000 words.
 Cyberpunk noir.
 Deep in the belly of a city that rots from the inside out, an unlikely pair of strangers ask each other some dangerously loaded questions.